CES2731/GeoFS-Extra-Airports-Runway/README.md

 ## Add ILS data

-1.Copy the **ilsdataloader.js** and paste it into the browser console
+Copy the **ilsdataloader.js** and paste it into the browser console

 ## About this addon